 Benefits of SMS Marketing with a CDP

-CDP ensures that every SMS is aligned with actual customer behaviour, helping brands deliver relevant messages that users are likely to notice, understand, and respond to.
+| Relevant Messaging | Aligns every SMS with actual customer behaviour, delivering messages users are likely to notice, understand, and respond to. |

-With CDP, messages are triggered based on real-time user activity and behavioural signals, allowing them to be delivered at the right time when users are more likely to engage and take action.
+| Better Timing of Communication | Triggers messages based on real-time user activity and behavioural signals, reaching users when they are most likely to engage and take action. |

 How to Build Personalised Text Campaigns at Scale

-To build personalised SMS campaigns at scale requires a structured approach in which brands use advanced CDP features to create campaigns that are relevant, timely, and aligned with the customer’s intent.
+Building personalised SMS campaigns at scale requires a structured approach in which brands use advanced CDP features to create campaigns that are relevant, timely, and aligned with the customer’s intent.

 Here is a step-by-step process that enables the creation of personalised text campaigns-